tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 | skos:        | http://www.w3.org/2004/02/skos/core#        |
 | tdwgutility: | http://rs.tdwg.org/dwc/terms/attributes/    |

+### 1.8 Referring to Terms (normative)
+In any technical treatment of the BDQ standard, a precise reference to a class or property term SHOULD be made using its qualified name (the namespace prefix followed by the term local name; e.g., `bdqffdq:InformationElement`) and the namespace IRI corresponding to the namespace prefix (e.g., `https://rs.tdwg.org/bdqffdq/terms` for `bdqffdq:`) MUST be provided.
+In less formal descriptions where the technical precision is not needed, the preferred label (skos:prefLabel, e.g., `Information Element`) or the term local name (e.g., `InformationElement`) MAY be used.
+You will find all of these methods of referring to BDQ-related terms through the BDQ documentation.

-### 1.8 Test Types (non-normative)
+### 1.9 Test Types (non-normative)

 There are four types of BDQ Tests: Validations, Issues, Measures and Amendments.
 Each Test is intended to examine just one specific aspect of data quality.
 Tests are assembled into Test suites (bdqffdq:Policies) that assess the fitness for use of data for a specific use.

 **Validation Tests** can be thought of as fact-checking.
 They compare the data against known standards or rules.
 Validation Tests examine the values of one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) against a Criterion for quality.
-An example is [VALIDATION_COUNTRYCODE_STANDARD](https://rs.tdwg.org/bdqtest/terms/0493bcfb-652e-4d17-815b-b0cce0742fbe) where dwc:countryCode is checked against a Source Authority for validity.
+An example is [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) where dwc:countryCode is checked against a Source Authority for validity.

 **Issue Tests** can be thought of as warning flags.
 They don't necessarily mean the data are wrong, but they highlight something that might be a problem for some users.
-For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](https://rs.tdwg.org/bdqtest/terms/13d5a10e-188e-40fd-a22c-dbaa87b91df2) alerts users to a NotEmpty value that should be examined against their data quality needs.
+For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) alerts users to a NotEmpty value that should be examined against their data quality needs.

 **Amendment Tests** can be thought of as suggestions for improvement.
 Amendment Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
-An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](https://rs.tdwg.org/bdqtest/terms/fec5ffe6-3958-4312-82d9-ebcca0efb350), where a valid ISO country code could be inferred.
+An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_COUNTRYCODE_STANDARDIZED), where a valid ISO country code could be inferred.

 **Measure Tests** can be thought of as metrics.
 Measure Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
-An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](https://rs.tdwg.org/bdqtest/terms/453844ae-9df4-439f-8e24-c52498eca84a), which returns the number of Tests of Type Validation that had a response of "NOT_COMPLIANT" on a record.
+An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT), which returns the number of Tests of Type Validation that had a response of "NOT_COMPLIANT" on a record.

-### 1.9 Key to Vocabulary Terms
+### 1.10 Key to Vocabulary Terms

 These "Test Descriptors" are terms that are necessary to comprehensively describe each Test.
 Some terms, such as those labeled `Term Version IRI (rdf:about)`, `Term IRI (dcterms:isVersionOf)` and `Term Name (rdf:value)` are intended for machine consumption.
 Some terms such as the `Description (rdfs:comment)` are designed to be human-readable and to be understood by consumers of biodiversity data quality reports.
 Terms such as the `Specification (bdqffdq:Specification)` ensure that implementers have no ambiguity about how the Test should be coded.